charlesHetterich/election-watch/README.md

 - acts as a point of *discovery* for what is available across the polkadot ecosystem.
 - captures real-valued meta data about an application (such as *chain dependencies* of this application)
 - seemlessly makes relevant type information available to developers
-- **[todo!]** allows specifying *Blanket* routes on events, which observe many events at once.
-For example, we may specify `Observables.Polkadot.event.Balances`to watch all events within Polkadot's *Balances* pallet, or `Observables.Polkadot.event` to watch all Polkadot events, with a single route.
+- `.all()`: allows specifying *Blanket* routes on events, which observe many events at once.
+For example, we may specify `Observables.event.Polkadot.Balances.all()`to watch all events within Polkadot's *Balances* pallet, or `Observables.event.Polkadot.all()` to watch all Polkadot events, with a single route.

 You can refer to the list of supported [known chains](https://github.com/polkadot-api/polkadot-api/tree/main/packages/known-chains).